IU Health University Leadership

 Ryan Nagy, MD

-Dr. Nagy joined the Adult AHC in 2012 as an anesthesiologist.
+Dr. Nagy joined the AAHC in 2012 as an anesthesiologist.
 During his tenure at IU Health, he has held a number of leadership roles, including chief of anesthesiology and chief medical officer.
 He remains a practicing anesthesiologist at University Hospital, which allows him to combine his clinical experience and operational expertise to guide decisions and drive the future of care.

 Dr. Nagy earned his medical degree from Indiana University School of Medicine.
 He holds a master’s degree in business administration and a bachelor’s degree in economics from Indiana University.